braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/creating_custom_content_cards.md

 ## Content Card placements

-This section provides an overview of the three most common ways to place Content Cards within your app or site.
+Content Cards can be used in many different ways.
+Three common implementations are to use them as a message center, a banner ad, or an image carousel.
 For each of these placements, you will assign [key-value pairs][7] (the `extras` property in the data model) to your Content Cards, and based on the values, dynamically adjust the card's behavior, appearance, or functionality during runtime.

 ![]({% image_buster /assets/img_archive/cc_placements.png %}){: style="border:0px;"}